Painting & Decorating Study Programmes

-Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in building.
-You have the choice from Painting and Decorating, Bricklaying, Carpentry and Joinery - or why not try a course in Interior Design?
+Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in the building industry.
+Choose from programmes in Painting and Decorating, Bricklaying, Carpentry and Joinery or Multi-Trades.

 The staff here at MidKent College are well-qualified and highly-experienced craftspeople.
 They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.

 You'll be able to test your skills on a wide variety of projects from wall areas to complete cubicles.
 Topics will include the latest knowledge on building methods and construction technology as well as how to prepare surfaces for decorating and safe working practices.
 You'll also learn the practical skills of painting, applying wallpapers and producing specialist finishes.
 You'll learn effects such as stencilling and sponging, marbling and spraying.
 Some of our Painting & Decorating students have also painted decorative features such as fireplaces too.

 As part of your Painting & Decorating study programme, you'll also complete a work experience placement, English and maths and personal development lessons, giving you the skills potential employers are looking for.

 Why choose a MidKent College Painting & Decorating study programme?

 You'll learn what it takes to become a skilled, professional painter and decorator.
 These programmes are ideal for progressing students, and for those who want to formalise their career in the building industry.
 All of our staff are industry professionals, and so are best placed to be able to advise you on your career progression.